cilogon/access-identity/email-verification-required.md

 If after one (1) hour you have not received the email verification request in your inbox please check your SPAM folder.

-If you still cannot find the email verification request please please [contact us](https://support.access-ci.org/form/account-assistance).
+If you still cannot find the email verification request please [contact us](https://support.access-ci.org/form/account-assistance).